commerce-docs/devdocs-theme/example.md

 menu_order: 0
 ---

-The purpose of [this section](https://www.google.com) is to provide a **manual intended** to give assistance to people using Magento Admin.
+The purpose of [this section](https://www.google.com) is to provide a **manual intended** to give assistance to people using Commerce Admin.
 These guides contain both a written guide and the associated images.
 Their content include.

 Introductory text that gives an overview of the topic you will be writing about.